 In his latest tripe for the undiscerning, Gardner has succeeded in once more “ever speaking and never being able to get to the point.”
-In case readers are not aware, Gardner frequently scours the internet to ascertain thoughts on topics he has chosen to defend or attack, who then regurgitates what he finds into never ending pages of self-indulgent, mental gymnastics that amuse none but the mirror.
+In case readers are not aware, Gardner frequently scours the internet to ascertain thoughts on topics he has chosen to defend or attack and then regurgitates what he finds into never-ending pages of self-indulgent, mental gymnastics that amuse none but the mirror.

 Gardner has repeatedly been warned, and I will stand next to Book of Mormon prophets to judge him for the bias he chose to defend.
 Two deadly facts that are kryptonite to a Mesotheorists are:

 b.
 Joseph identified the hill in Palmyra as “Cumorah,” the place of the final Nephite battle